Jim L. Mora: UCLA

 On December 10, 2011, the UCLA Bruins announced the hiring of Mora as head coach, replacing alumnus Rick Neuheisel.
 Mora signed a five-year contract for $12 million, plus incentives.
 He immediately went to work as the head coach by hiring Adrian Klemm, Steve Broussard, Demetrice Martin and Eric Yarber as assistant coaches.
 Less than two months later, the results came early, as UCLA landed a consensus No. 12-ranked recruiting class in 2012 after having a class ranked in the high 40s at Rick Neuheisel's departure.
 In his first season as head coach, the 2012 UCLA team went 9–5, including a victory over rival USC by a score of 38–28 and clinching the Pac-12 South title for the second year in a row.
 Standout players that year included freshman quarterback Brett Hundley, NFL first-round draft pick defensive end Datone Jones, and UCLA's all-time leading rusher Johnathan Franklin.
 Building on the team's success, Mora landed the No. 11-ranked recruiting class of 2013, UCLA's highest-ranked recruiting class in the last two decades.
 During the 2013 season, Mora and the Bruins finished 10–3 with notable wins over No. 23 ranked Nebraska (41–21) and No. 23 ranked USC (35–14), and a Sun Bowl win against Virginia Tech (42–12).
 In 2014, he led UCLA to their ninth 10-win season in school history, and just the third time in their history that they have won 10 games in consecutive seasons.
+In 2015 he led the program to a 8-5 record, however they lost the Foster Farms Bowl to the Nebraska Cornhuskers.

 Because of his success at UCLA, Mora was courted by his alma mater, the University of Washington, to fill their vacated head coaching position.
 During his time as head coach of the Atlanta Falcons, Mora jokingly described the position at the University of Washington as his "dream job."
 However, Mora turned down a reputed offer and extended his contract with UCLA for another six years, stating that he wants to eventually "hopefully retire" as head coach of UCLA.
 Weeks later, Mora reaffirmed his intent to remain UCLA's head football coach by turning down a reputed offer for the head coaching position with the University of Texas.

 Jim Mora was fired on November 19, 2017, one day after UCLA's third consecutive loss to its crosstown rival USC.
 After going 29–11 through the first 3 seasons, he was 17–19 in the last 3 seasons.